Royce Lewis Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 13th-ranked team ERA among all MLB pitching staffs (4.06).
+- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.12).

-- In his last appearance on Saturday, the righty tossed five innings against the Milwaukee Brewers, allowing three earned runs while surrendering seven hits.
+- His last appearance was on Sunday against the Milwaukee Brewers, when the righty tossed 3 2/3 innings, surrendering three earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.